080bct12alex/chatbot/chatbot with UI_After Improving/with langsmith_observability/about.md

 - LANGCHAIN_PROJECT='Chatbot Project'

-- the integration of observability features using LangSmith with LangGraph
-- focusing on tracking user interactions with a chatbot.
+The integration of observability features using LangSmith with LangGraph focusing on tracking user interactions with a chatbot.